tigoe/DataloggingExamples/docs/wifi-datalogger.md

 The realtime clock allows you to timestamp the data on the client.
 If you're using a board without a realtime clock, you could timestamp the data on the server side instead.
 The node.js scripts here do that, in case the client doesn't provide a timestamp.

-The uid allows the servers to filter out requests from clients that it doesn't already know.
+The uid allows the server to filter out requests from clients that it doesn't already know.
+Any server on a public address always gets random requests, so it's a good idea to filter out the ones you don't want.
+You don't have to use the Arduino's crypto chip for this.
 You could replace this with the MAC address of your WiFi radio or a randomly assigned unique ID number if you're not using the crypto chip.

 There are a few variations on the client in this collection: